 - Preheat oven to 350 degrees F (177 degrees C) and place rack in center of oven.
 Butter and line the bottoms of two-8 inch (23 cm) round cake pans with parchment paper.

-- While the eggs are still cold separate three of the eggs, placing the yolks in one bowl and the whites in another bowl.
-To the yolks, add the two remaining eggs.
+- Separate the Egg White and Egg Yolks: While the eggs are still cold separate three (3) of the eggs, placing the yolks in one bowl and the whites in another bowl.
+To the yolks, add the two (2) remaining eggs.
 Cover the bowls with plastic wrap and allow the eggs to come to room temperature (about 30 minutes).

-- Meanwhile, in a bowl whisk together the flours, baking powder, and salt.
+- Dry Ingredients: Meanwhile, in a bowl whisk together the flours, baking powder, and salt.

-- Place the milk and butter in a small saucepan, over low heat, and warm until the butter melts.
+- Melt the Butter: Place the milk and butter in a small saucepan, over low heat, and warm until the butter melts.
 Remove from heat, cover, and keep warm.
 You can also microwave the milk and butter for 15 seconds or until fully melted.

-- In your electric mixer, fitted with the paddle attachment, (or with a hand mixer) beat the 2 whole eggs and 3 egg yolks and 1/2 cup (100 grams) of sugar on high-speed until they are thick and fluffy (3-5 minutes) (when you slowly raise the beaters the batter will fall back into the bowl in a slow ribbon).
+- Make the Cake Batter: In your electric mixer, fitted with the paddle attachment, (or with a hand mixer) beat the 2 whole eggs and 3 egg yolks and 1/2 cup (100 grams) of sugar on high-speed until they are pale and fluffy, about 9 minutes.
+When you slowly raise the beaters the batter will fall back into the bowl in a slow ribbon.
 Beat in the vanilla extract.

-- Make a well in the center of the batter and pour the melted butter/milk mixture into the bowl.
-Gently but thoroughly fold the butter mixture into the batter.
-Divide the batter evenly between the two pans and bake for about 18 – 20 minutes or until light brown and springy to the touch.
-(A toothpick inserted in the middle will come out clean.)
-Remove from oven and place on a wire rack to cool.
+- Let Cool: Remove from oven and place on a wire rack to cool.
 Immediately run a spatula around the inside of the pans and then invert the cakes onto a wire rack.
 Remove parchment paper and re-invert.
 Cool completely.

 Makes 8 servings